valeman/radiology-mcp-toolkit/README.md

 ## Usage

 ## Citation
-If you find this work useful, please use the appropriate citation format by clicking "Cite this repository" on the right-hand side of your screen.
+If you find this work useful, please use the appropriate citation format by clicking "Cite this repository" in the About section.